dariushazimi/dariushazimi.github.io/_posts/2019-03-20-Supervised-vs-Unsupervised-Machine-Learning.md

 Given a set of datapoints we can use algorithem to classify each data point into a specific group.

 In theory, datapoint within a same group should have similar properties.

+One of the main techniques is to identify patterns in data items e.g. K-means clustering.

 #### Associations
 In association we look for combination of items that occur together frequently in transactions (mainly used in large dbs or datasets).